Camelot Warriors

 Camelot Warriors is a platform game published in 1986 for the MSX, ZX Spectrum and Amstrad CPC, later ported to the Commodore 64.
 It was developed in Spain during the so-called Golden Age of Spanish software.
 The MSX, Spectrum and Amstrad versions were produced by Dinamic Software, while the Commodore 64 port was developed by Opera Soft.
-The game was distributed in the United Kingdom by Mastertronic.
+The game was originally distributed in the United Kingdom by Ariolasoft and subsequently by Mastertronic.

 Plot

 "Terrible omens threatened the world after the appearance of strange objects in the land of Camelot: the Voice from Another World, the Mirror of Wisdom, the Elixir of Life and the Fire that does not burn.
 All of them were elements related to the twentieth century and carried disastrous consequences for a space and time that did not belong to them.
 The bravest knight of Camelot was entrusted with the mission of finding these objects across the world (the forests, the lake, the caves and the castle) and deliver them to the guardians of each territory, as only they had the power to destroy them."